-Along with the Graduate School application requirements, a complete application includes:
+Along with the Office of Graduate Studies application requirements, a complete application includes:

-2 Official test score reports for the Graduate Record Exam (GRE) and, for international applicants, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Graduate Record Exam (GRE) and, for international applicants, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) official test scores.
 Information about submitting official test scores is available from the Graduate Catalog.
-The ETS code for UTA is 6013; and
+The ETS code for UTA is 6013.

-3 Three Letters of Recommendation.
-Letters should attest to the applicant’s ability to do doctoral-level work and successfully complete the dissertation.
-Letters must be from references who hold a PhD degree; and
+Three letters of recommendation attesting to the applicant’s ability to do doctoral-level work and complete the dissertation.
+Letters from references who hold a Ph.D. degree are preferred.

-Official transcripts and test scores must be sent directly to the Graduate School by the institution and ETS respectively.
-Letters of recommendation and personal essay should be sent directly to CAPPA via email at firstname.lastname@example.org or by postal service, CAPPA RECRUITER, Box 19108, Arlington TX 76019.
-It is the applicant’s responsibility to ensure all application materials are received by February 1.
-Incomplete applications or applications received after the deadline will be deferred.
+Official transcripts and test scores must be sent directly to the Office of Graduate Studies by the institution and ETS respectively.
+Letters of recommendation and personal essay should be sent directly to the College of Architecture, Planning and Public Affairs at firstname.lastname@example.org via email or postal service, at: CAPPA Program - Ph.D. in Urban Planning and Policy (UPPP), Box 19108, Arlington TX 76019.
+It is the applicant’s responsibility to ensure all application materials are received by the application deadline.
+Incomplete applications or applications received after the deadline could be deferred.

 The UPPP program admits doctoral students for Fall semester.
 The application deadline for the UPPP program is February 1st.